redrambles/Accelerate/wp-content/plugins/ninja-forms/readme.txt

 == Upgrade Notice ==

-= 2.9.7 (17 March 2015) =
+= 2.9.10 (14 April 2015) =

 *Changes:*

-* Simplified the form creation interface by adding a "Build Your Form" tab, an "Emails & Actions" tab, and a "Settings" tab.
-All other tabs have been removed.
-* Form Preview and Submissions are now buttons that can be clicked at any stage of editing a form.
-* Field settings have been simplified by introducing a series of new, expandable settings sections.
-These sections house more advanced or less-common settings.
-* Added HTML5 placeholders to text fields.
+* Added support for populating a text or hidden field from a querystring.
+* Added a reset form conversions button to allow users to re-convert forms in the case of an error.

 *Bugs:*

-* Fixed a browser caching bug.
-* Fixed a possible, very minor security concern.
-* Deleting Ninja Forms from the plugins page should now work in all instances.
-* Display of checkbox lists should now work properly.
-* Fixed a bug that could prompt users to run unnecessary updates on their site.
-* Preview pages should now always display properly.
-* Success messages should now always be shown after submission properly.
-* Fixed a bug that could cause a PHP notice to show in placeholders.
-* Fixed a bug that could cause forms not to display properly when added via the "append to page" option.
+* Fixed a bug that could cause forms to not submit properly.
-* Fixed a major bug that could prevent longer forms from saving properly.
-Previous fixes required modifying a php.ini file.
+* Fixed a bug that could cause a PHP crash on earlier versions of PHP.
+* The user profile setting of "Disable rich text editor" should no longer cause problems when editing forms.
-* Creating a new action should now show the proper saved message.
+* Credit Card errors should now show properly when submitting the form via AJAX.
-* Updated the Ninja Forms translation file with several new strings and cleaned up existing strings.
-* Modified the way that options are grabbed from the database to make them more effecient and prevent errors.
-* Fixed a bug that caused post meta to be added to a post/page even if no form was selected.
+* The submission limit should now only count properly submitted forms.
+* Fixed a bug with email fields and the inline label position.

 == Requested Features ==

 If you have any feature requests, please feel free to visit [ninjaforms.com](http://ninjaforms.com) and let us know about it.

 == Changelog ==

+= 2.9.9 (14 April 2015) =

+*Bugs:*

+* Fixed a bug that could cause a crash with older versions of PHP.

+= 2.9.8 (14 April 2015) =

+*Changes:*

+* Added support for populating a text or hidden field from a querystring.
+* Added a reset form conversions button to allow users to re-convert forms in the case of an error.

+*Bugs:*

+* The user profile setting of "Disable rich text editor" should no longer cause problems when editing forms.
+* Credit Card errors should now show properly when submitting the form via AJAX.
+* The submission limit should now only count properly submitted forms.
+* Fixed a bug with email fields and the inline label position.

 = 2.9.7 (15 March 2015) =